(aka 'Derrière le miroir')

 Comments:

 ADDITION: BFI - July 07': I'm very pleased to report that the new BFI disc of Ray's wonderful film has the same strong image quality as the Carlotta from two years earlier.
-Colors have some minor variance, here and there, but the infrequent damage marks are the same and this anamorphic and progressive scope film looks awesome.
+Colors have some minor variance, here and there, but the infrequent damage marks are the same and this anamorphic and progressive scope film looks excellent.

 Where the BFI edition significantly improves is adding optional English subtitles and a host of good extras.
 Firstly, an exciting new commentary by author Edward Buscombe - a half hour conversation with, DVDBeaver contributor, Jonathan Rosenbaum and filmmaker Jim Jarmusch (Dead Man, Down By Law, Stranger Than Paradise etc.) - it's quite a nice addition.
 There are also some extracts from a 1969 interview with Ray during a montage of images of the man and some of his films.
 It is 6:35.
 Finally we have a theatrical trailer and a beautiful 22-page liner notes booklet with color photos, essays by Geoff Andrew, author of The Films of Nicholas Ray (BFI, 2004); Jeanine Basinger and Susan Ray, and biographies.